dankelley/dal-oce-thesis/README.rst

    *Hello* section of ``mythesis.tex``, fail on my (OS X system), but seem to work on PC systems.

 2. As of March 2009, FGS requested that entries in the table of contents be in an upper-case font.
 However, they relaxed this requirement after I explained that I had worked for a morning trying to do this, with no luck, and that our department had submitted dozens of theses in the format provided by this package.
+In 2011, they started demanding this again.
-   (In case they make the request again, a hint: the ``tocloft`` package should be able to handle this, but it seems not to, at least in my trials.
-There is an issue of where to put the ``usepackage`` command, I think.)
+   Whether the present-day style sheet produces acceptable results is very much an open question, for the reason that *everything* relating to thesis formatting at Dalhousie is an open question.
+Not only do FGS staff make different suggestions to different students, but the FGS website contains documents that contradict each other.
+The optimist sees a future in which FGS imposes only reasonable demands on formatting.
+This is the right thing to do, and it will increase alumni donations.